 Educator

-Bridging the gap between learning and application
+Bridging the gap between knowledge and application

-Bridging the gap between learning and application
+Bridging the gap between knowledge and application

 Barry is one of the world’s leading educators in the field of Customized Executive Education.
 Recognized for his excellence he works with some of the largest companies and institutions, designing and delivering both programs and processes on a global basis.

-For 20 years Barry has worked with a cross-section of organizations in a variety of sectors including Shell, Prudential Insurance, Google, FCO (Foreign and Commonwealth Office UK), E&Y, News Corporation, Linked-In, Deutsche Bank, QNB, J.P.
+For over 20 years Barry has worked with a cross-section of organizations in a variety of sectors including Shell, Prudential Insurance, Google, FCO (Foreign and Commonwealth Office UK), E&Y, News Corporation, L'Oreal, Linked-In, Deutsche Bank, QNB, J.P.
 Morgan, RMB, Swiss Reinsurance, J. Sainsbury, UBS, Five Ten Group and GAVI.

 He has delivered projects in the UK, Ireland, Holland, Scandinavia, France, Italy, Switzerland, Portugal, Spain, Russia, Qatar, China, Japan, Hong Kong, Singapore, Kenya, South Africa, Brazil, Canada and The USA.